omni/tokenbridge/ui/README.md

       * `FOREIGN_RPC_URL`=https://kovan.infura.io/mew
     * When deployment is finished, check that the `bridgeDeploymentResults.json` file exists in the `poa-bridge-contracts/deploy` directory and includes the bridge contract addresses.

-5. Install and run the POA Token Bridge Oracle.
+5. Install and run the Token Bridge Oracle.
   * Go to the `sokol-kovan-bridge` folder and clone the repository

 ```